minou65/NMEA2000-BatteryMonitor/readme.md

 If you do not want to use a shunt, enter 0 here.
 See also [State of charge (Soc)](#state-of-charge-soc)

+Normally a positive current means that the battery is being charged, a negative current means that it is being discharged.
+If this is the other way round due to incorrect installation of the shunt, the current can be "reversed" by a negative factor.

 ### Battery
 #### Type